flyteorg/community/GOVERNANCE.md

 You do not need to be a member of the Flyte team to contribute.
 Anyone can help by using and talking about Flyte, participating in discussions, answering questions on Slack/Stack Overflow, opening issues, submitting PRs, etc. All of these are fantastic and welcome contributions to the project.

 ### **Collaborator**
-Collaborators are individuals who demonstrate an active interest on the project and are willing to help other community members.
+Collaborators are individuals who demonstrate an active interest in the project and are willing to help other community members.

 #### **New collaborator nomination and election process**